Pine Mountain Settlement School

 Coming from the drab and oppressive coal camps to this unique and beautiful setting, being a part of the special curricula designed by Mr. [Glyn] Morris and his talented staff, was a haven.

 Later in life, Paul spoke of his PMSS education as “…the greatest thing, really, that ever happened to me” because the variety of jobs the students performed gave them “confidence that you were capable of doing any type of thing that you really wanted to do.”

 Paul’s graduation from PMSS high school in 1940 coincided with the heating up of World War II.
 As the United States began to greatly increase its Navy after Germany captured Paris, France, Paul joined a Navy V-12 Unit.
 Through the V-12 program, he received training both at Berea (Kentucky) College, and Duke University in Durham, North Carolina, followed by service on a PT (Patrol Torpedo) Boat in the area of the Caribbean.

 Throughout the years following their marriage, Paul and Ellen raised their family, owned and operated a music store in Bristol, Tennessee, and helped start a Presbyterian Church “which became basically a university church.”
-Meanwhile, Paul stayed involved with PMSS and instituted an active alumni association to support the School.
+Throughout these years, Paul stayed involved with PMSS and helped to institute an active alumni association to support the School.

-Paul Hayes was already retired and still living in Bristol when, in September 1986, he was offered the position of interim director at Pine Mountain Settlement School to replace James Urquhart.
+Paul Hayes was already retired and still living in Bristol when, in September 1986, he was offered the position of interim director at Pine Mountain Settlement School to replace former Director James Urquhart.

 Mildred Mahoney described Paul as an appropriate selection for Pine Mountain at that time: